basilije/gardengroup/README.txt

 Gardengroup are: Kelsey SLavin, Javier Dominguez, Curtis Aloia and Vasilije Mehandzic.

 gardengroup.py shoup be in /home/pi/gardengroup
-index.php should be in your nginx running folderu (/var/www/html/)
+index.php should be in your nginx running folder (/var/www/html/)